Apply

 Interdisciplinary Programs

-Interdisciplinary master's programs are available in Canadian Plains Studies, Fine Arts, Gerontology, and Advanced Manufacturing and Process Systems (program on hold) and on an individual basis.
+Interdisciplinary master's programs are available in Canadian Plains Studies, Media, Arts, and Performance, Gerontology, and Advanced Manufacturing and Process Systems (program on hold) and on an individual basis.

 Interdisciplinary programs involve working outside of or between established programs at the University and candidates may also be admitted into such a graduate program.
 The University of Regina supports the role of interdisciplinarity in moving forward and crossing over the boundaries of human knowledge.
 This approach to learning and discovery requires cooperation and patience as both the student and faculty seek to understand concepts from different perspectives and paradigms.
 This approach to scholarship places significant demands on the student as he/she must be highly self-motivated and an independent and critical thinker.
 Interdisciplinary studies in universities are enjoying a renaissance and FGSR is dedicated to fostering this scholarship at the University of Regina.
 For more information on interdisciplinary programs, please consult Appendix D.